Aerial photo of Belmont with Nashville in the background

 Financial Aid Appeals

 There are two types of appeals.
 A Special Circumstance Appeal and an Unusual Circumstance Appeal.
 In order to submit for either appeal, you must have completed the current aid year’s FAFSA and have received Belmont’s financial aid award notification for the current aid year.
+The deadline to file a Special Circumstance Appeal is July 31, 2024.

 Special Circumstance Appeals